graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `ISubscriptionExecuter` has been removed.
 * `EnterLeaveListener` has been removed and the signatures of `INodeVisitor.Enter` and `INodeVisitor.Leave` have changed. `NodeVisitors` class has been added in its place.
 * `TypeInfo.GetAncestors()` has been changed to `TypeInfo.GetAncestor(int index)`
+* Various methods within `StringUtils` have been removed; please use extension methods within `StringExtensions` instead.